-Remove main silencer. (p.
-75)
+Remove main silencer. ( p.
+76)

 - Remove screws 1.

 - Take off silencer cap 2 with 0-ring 3.

 - Remove the old glass fiber yarn filling.

-- Clean the parts that need to be reinstalled and check for damage.
+- Clean the parts that need to be reinstalled and check for dam-

-- Fit new glass fiber yarn filling 4 into the main silencer.
+- Mount the new glass fiber yarn filling 4 in the main silencer.

 - Mount the O-ring on the silencer cap.

 - Position the silencer cap.

 - Mount and tighten all of the screws.